General Ill Feeling After Colonoscopy: 5 Causes & When to See a Doctor.

-Usually, your body’s immune system is capable of getting rid of the bacteria.
+Usually, your body’s immune system can get rid of the bacteria.

 The majority will experience no symptoms.

-Few people may experience minor symptoms such as general ill feeling for few days after colonoscopy.
+Few people may experience minor symptoms such as general ill feelings for a few days after a colonoscopy.

 Rarely, bacteremia results in severe infection and sepsis.
 People with defective immunity are more prone to such complications.

 Symptoms of clinically significant bacteremia.